deco-sites/www/docs/tutorials/creating-a-layout/en.md

 # Using a page layout

-## Assigning a Page Layout to a Page.
+## Assigning a Page Layout to a Page

 To use your new layout in a page, open the page editor for the page you want to use the layout in, and click the "_Layout_" button at the top of the page